VirgilSecurity/awesome-virgil/README.md

 ### With WordPress
 * [Virgil Pure Wordpress Plugin](https://github.com/VirgilSecurity/virgil-pure-wordpress) - Free Wordpress Plugin based on a powerful and revolutionary cryptographic technology that protects user passwords from data breaches and both online and offline attacks.

-### Virgil SDK with Nexmo
-  * [Demo Android chat](https://github.com/VirgilSecurity/demo-nexmo-chat-android) - A simple Web application that demonstrates how the end-to-end encryption works in chat messaging use case.
-The application uses Nexmo as a messaging provider.

 # Production Applications
 * **Virgil Messenger** - End-to-end encrypted messenger with passwordless authentication.
 Perfect solution for those who care about their privacy.